MAYANK-MAHAUR/TripWeave/README.md

 5. **You compare the real total.** Plans are ordered from budget to premium, while missing costs remain clearly labelled.
 6. **You explore the journey.** The guided experience follows the route across the globe, moves into the destination city, reveals the selected hotel and visits nearby attractions.

-### Real-time scraping when the route is new, cached when it saves time

-A new route uses Bright Data Scraper Studio to scrape current public listings in real time, so results reflect the latest prices the travel websites return.
-The first useful options appear as soon as a source responds, while the remaining sources continue in the background.
-A completely new or custom destination can take roughly **one to two minutes** to finish because the travel websites are being checked live.

-Some recent identical searches reuse a clearly timestamped real result instead of paying to scrape the same pages again.
-The results page also includes **Check more websites**: normal searches use the most relevant sources for the route, while this optional action runs every remaining compatible source when a traveller or judge wants the widest comparison.

 ## A trip becomes a story

 ![TripWeave cinematic globe starting the route in Delhi](docs/images/guided-globe.png)